Nek5000/NekDoc/source/problem_setup/BCs.rst

 The general conventions for boundary condition identifiers are:

 - uppercase letters correspond to boundary conditions which do not require any additional user input.
-- lowercase letters correspond to user defined boundary conditions which require values to be set in the :ref:`user file <sec:userbc>`.
+- lowercase letters correspond to user defined boundary conditions which require values to be set in the ``userbc`` subroutine in the :ref:`user file <sec:userbc>`.
 - lowercase letters ending with ``l``, e.g. ``vl``, are specified in face-local coordinates, i.e. normal, tangent and bitangent directions.

 The available boundary condition types, along with the identifier codes, are described in the following sections for the fluid velocity and pressure, and the temperature and passive scalars.